Overview of Graduate Program

 The 4-semester program requires research methods courses in rhetorical theory and criticism and quantitative methods in communication studies.
 Students select their additional courses from a range of graduate-only seminars or bridge seminars, where they learn in small classes with upper-level undergraduates.

 The graduate seminars include a wide range of topics including persuasion, media studies, alternative qualitative and quantitative methods; entrepreneurship, health communication; democratic theory; rhetoric of science; argumentation; public address; social movements; international communication; and many more special topics seminars.
 Additionally, in most semesters, faculty offer special topics graduate courses that do not show up in the permanent course catalog.
 For a list of permanent courses and descriptions please visit this link to the graduate school academic bulletin.

 During the first year, students enroll in a Communication Practicum with the Director of Graduate Studies.
 In this one-hour course, students learn about the field of Communication and develop professional, pedagogical, and research skills.
-Students also meet individually with each faculty member, learning about her/his research, teaching, and service experience.

-At the end of the first year, students develop their main research question or argument for their thesis, in collaboration with their advisor and the Director of Graduate Studies.
+At the end of the first year, students develop their central research question or argument for their thesis, in collaboration with their advisor and the Director of Graduate Studies.
 Students present their initial project proposal to the entire faculty in what is a very exciting opportunity for feedback and discussion.

-During the second year, students typically spend the fall semester finishing course work.
+During the second year, students typically spend the fall semester finishing coursework.
 In the spring, students work on their thesis.

-Students select a thesis advisor based on research topic and method.
+Students select a thesis advisor based on the research topic and method.
 They work with their advisor to form a committee of at least another Communication faculty member and an external reviewer from another Department/University.

 Throughout the program, students at Wake Forest University benefit from a small department, small class sizes, and personal attention that leads to several opportunities for academic, intellectual, and professional development.